The unverified citation chain: where enterprise AI decisions actually come from

 This is the actual bottleneck

-The 88% failure rate in Stanford’s data is often framed as a story about AI capability.
+The 88% of AI POCs that never reach production in IDC’s data is often framed as a story about AI capability.
 It is not.
 Frontier models have capability curves that are, if anything, outpacing the benchmark literature (CMU TheAgentCompany 2026 now shows Gemini 2.5 Pro completing 30.3% of real enterprise tasks, up from 24% on Claude 3.5 Sonnet in the original 2024 benchmark).
-The failure rate is not a story about agents being bad at their jobs.
-It is a story about deployments being scoped, budgeted, and green-lit on claims that were not verified at scoping, not verified at budgeting, and not verified at green-light.
+The stall rate is not a story about agents being bad at their jobs.
+It is a story about pilots being scoped, budgeted, and green-lit on claims that were not verified at scoping, not verified at budgeting, and not verified at green-light.
 The output is predictable.
-If you make decisions on citation chains nobody audits, roughly 88% of your decisions will not produce the outcomes the citations implied.
+Decisions made on citation chains nobody audits mostly do not produce the outcomes the citations implied.

-This is consistent with the back-office-vs-front-office analysis in AM-018 and the TCO-cross-attribution analysis in AM-020 and the bimodal-distribution analysis in AM-022.
-The through-line across all three pieces is that enterprises with the organisational discipline to measure their own deployments against a verified baseline cluster in the 12% that works.
-Enterprises without that discipline cluster in the 88% that does not.
+This is consistent with the back-office-vs-front-office analysis in AM-018 and the TCO-cross-attribution analysis in AM-020 and the ROI-distribution analysis in AM-022.
+The through-line across all three pieces is that enterprises with the organisational discipline to measure their own deployments against a verified baseline cluster in the minority that reaches production and holds there.
+Enterprises without that discipline cluster in the majority that stalls.
 Measurement discipline is downstream of citation-chain discipline.
 You cannot measure what a deployment was supposed to produce unless you verified the claim the deployment was scoped against.

 The enterprise-AI market does not have a capability gap.
 It has a verification gap.
 CIOs are not short of information.
 They are short of infrastructure for asking, at any point after citation-five-links-ago, whether the original claim still holds.